 In her Inspirational and Christian songs, Julie Lindemuth moves easily from humor and simple lessons of life and relationships to the weighty topics of faith and hope.
-A breast cancer diagnosis and life-long struggle with endometriosis have given her much of the raw material for her writing.
+A breast cancer diagnosis in 2010 and life-long struggle with endometriosis have given her much of the raw material for her writing.
 These battles have given her empathy, compassion, and a sturdy and unmovable faith in her Savior.

 When Julie was a Music Marketing major, she had aspirations of being a talent agent, or perhaps an entertainment lawyer.
 After experiencing a friend’s tragic death, her dreams were shrouded.
 Her faith in God and confidence in her abilities were shaken.
 After she graduated with her Music Marketing degree, she was introduced to Guided Imagery through Music, a type of therapy that helped her to process her trauma.
-She pursued a second degree in Music Therapy and along the way re-learned the healing power of songwriting.
+She pursued a second degree in Music Therapy and along the way learned the healing power of songwriting.

 She approaches life with a light touch and sense of humor.
 She's not afraid to be vulnerable with her heart and it shows through both her lyrics and performances.
 Her vocal delivery has been called “crystalline pure”, “soothing” and compared to Kathy Mattea and her on- and off-stage presence “calming” and “peaceful”.

-Her inspirational program “Catch a Falling Dream” weaves stories together with her faith-based songs to take listeners on a journey through her life.
+Her inspirational program “Catch a Falling Dream” weaves stories together with her original faith-based songs to take listeners on a journey through her life.